The capital budget provides funding for the University’s physical facilities and information technology infrastructure.

 Faculty of Arts and Science

-Upgrade and renovation of laboratories, offices and administrative spaces in the Silver Complex to support growth and enhancement for Chemistry research and instruction.
+Design for the construction of laboratories, offices and administrative spaces in at 726-730 Broadway to support growth and enhancement for Physics research and instruction.

 Steinhardt School of Culture, Education, and Human Development